yhmtmt/aws/README.md

 aws is actually providing only the filter based concurrent processing model and the execution frame work.
 Many filters with various functions are defined in the system, the filters can be instantiated, connected and executed flexibly by shell script based command system.
 You can add new filters by inheriting filter base class, implementing initialization/destruction/processing methods and configuring input/output channels.

 ## Building aws
+aws depends on various libraries.

+* DirectX SDK (For Windows)
-* For Windows
+* Windows SDK (For Windows)
-You need to install Windows SDK and DirectX SDK first.
-If the Windows SDK you installed locate include and library directory at different path, it causes compile error, you need to reset the configuration of paths at VC Project's propertiy dialog.
-Additionally,you need to install cygwin to execute its commands and the scripts.

-*For x86 Linux
+* curl (For Windows)
+* pthread for windows (For Windows)
+* libjpeg (for Windows)
+* OpenCV 2.4.9
+* cminpack
+* PvAPI

+For linux, I prepared a Makefile.
+You can build binary simply typing make.
     make

-*For Petalinux on Zynq
-After configuring Xilinx tools paths,
+For Petalinux@Zynq, first configure environmental variables of Xilinx's tools, then type,
     make "ZYNQ=y"

 ## Building commands
-Commanding aws is achieved by executing commands.
+aws can only be controled by dedicated remote command.
 You need to build them at directory rcmd.

     cd rcmd
     make

-Of course for Petalinux
+For Petalinux, after configuring environmental variables of Xilinx's tools,

     make "ZYNQ=y"